 Related reading: 8 customer service trends for the coming year

 2. Ticket management

-Efficient ticket management and ticket tracking are the foundation of any help desk software.
-It must offer you the capabilities to effectively organize and monitor customer tickets at any point of the day.
+It‘s important to note that your helpdesk must offer you the capabilities to effectively organize and monitor customer tickets at any point of the day.

 Features to note: